fbpx

 Honors vs. AP

-First, we must distinguish between an honors course and an AP (Advanced Placement) course, as the two are often confused.
+First, we must distinguish between honors and AP (Advanced Placement) courses, as the two are often confused.
 Honors coursework covers the same content as a regular course but provides more depth and insight into the material.
 Studying takes longer, readings are more challenging, and assignments demand more.
 An honors course is ideal for a student who demonstrates a natural curiosity or aptitude for a subject.
-The coursework harnesses their natural interest in the subject to propel them into a deeper study regimen.
+The coursework harnesses their natural interest in the subject, propelling them into a deeper study regimen.

 AP, or Advanced Placement, courses are considered more intensive than honors courses.
 While an honors course covers standard content in more detail, an AP course typically contains college-level content.
 The purpose is to introduce high school students to the rigorous academic expectations of college.
 In fact, AP courses can qualify for college credit.
 Apportionment of credit is determined by students’ success on the AP Exams, which are standardized tests administered by the College Board (the same organization that administers the SAT).
 Most students who take AP classes do so because they hope to obtain college credit.
 Thus, AP courses tend to “teach to the test,” whereas honors courses are less about preparing for an assessment and more about deepening the student’s love for the subject matter.